 You’d be surprised what you’ll catch the second, third, and bazillionth time around reading your own writing!
 Not that you have to read THIS a bazillion times… just once or twice over will do.

-I recommend that you read your essay once-through, and the second time read it aloud.
+We recommend that you read your essay once-through, and the second time read it aloud.
 Reading your essay aloud reinforces your words and makes it easier to recognize when something is phrased strangely, or if you are using a word too often.

 And if you use a tool like Grammarly it will even give you tips on using active vs. passive voice.
 Not sure what that means?
 It tells you!